hfichtenberger/tiddlywiki-aliasplugin/README.md

 multiple aliases can be entered as a custom field *alias* of a tiddler.

 # Files in This Repository
-The contents of this repository can be copied to a TiddlyWiki 5 root directory.
+The contents of this repository can be copied into a TiddlyWiki 5 repository's root directory.
 It is then possible to build a wrapper wiki by running

-    node ./tiddlywiki.js editions/aliaspackage --build index
+    node ./tiddlywiki.js editions/aliaswrapper --build index

 on a terminal.
-The wrapper wiki will be saved to `editions/aliaswrapper/output`.
+The wrapper wiki will be saved to `./editions/aliaswrapper/output/aliaswrapper.html`.

 # Project Information
 Currently, this project is maintained at: